Things you may not know?

 Walnuts and macadamia nuts are especially toxic.
 Effects can be anything from vomiting to paralysis to death.
 The effect can cause kidney failure, often leading to death.

-Anything containing Xylitol (a common sweetener found in some diet products) can cause a sudden drop in an animal’s blood sugar, loss of coordination and seizures.
+Anything containing Xylitol (a common sweetener found in some diet products).
+This can cause a sudden drop in an animal’s blood sugar, loss of coordination and seizures.
 If left untreated, the animal could die.

-They contain a toxic component called persin, which can damage heart, lung and other tissue in many animals.
+They contain a toxic component called persin.
+This can damage heart, lung and other tissue in many animals.
 This fruit is very toxic to dogs, cats and most animals.

-Although the toxic substance within grapes and raisins is unknown, these fruits can cause kidney failure.
-Until more information is known about the toxic substance, it is best to avoid feeding grapes and raisins to dogs.
+The toxic substance within grapes and raisins is unknown.
+These fruits can cause kidney failure.
+Until we know more about the toxic substance, it is best to avoid feeding grapes and raisins to dogs.

-Because pets do not possess significant amounts of lactase (the enzyme that breaks down lactose in milk), milk and other dairy-based products cause them diarrhoea or other digestive upset.
+Pets don’t have significant amounts of lactose.
+This enzyme helps breaks down lactose in milk.
+Dairy-based products, including milk can cause them diarrhea or other digestive upset.

-Potato leaves and stems can cause vomiting, diarrhoea, anorexia, disorientation, lethargy, and central nervous system depression.
-The skin can cause vomiting, diarrhoea, lethargy, tremors, seizures, and cardiac arrhythmias.
+Potato leaves and stems can cause vomiting, diarrhea and anorexia.
+Along with disorientation, lethargy, and central nervous system depression.